 NovaGold acquired the Arctic Project from Kennecott Exploration Company and Kennecott Arctic Company (collectively, "Kennecott") in 2004.
 In 2012, NovaGold transferred all copper projects to NovaCopper Inc. NovaCopper Inc. subsequently underwent a name change to Trilogy Metals Inc. in 2016.
-The Arctic Project comprises approximately 46,336 ha of State of Alaska mining claims and U.S. Federal patented mining claims in the Kotzebue Recording District.
-The Arctic Project land tenure consists of 1,386 contiguous claims, including 883 40-acre State claims, 503 160-acre State claims, and 18 Federal patented claims comprising 272 acres (110 ha) held in the name of NovaCopper US Inc., a wholly owned subsidiary of Trilogy.
+The Arctic Project comprises approximately 75,192 ha of State of Alaska mining claims and U.S. Federal patented mining claims in the Kotzebue Recording District.
+As of February 10, 2020, the Arctic Project land tenure consists of 1,869 contiguous claims, including 905 40-acre State claims, 946 160-acre State claims, and 18 Federal patented claims comprising 272 acres (110 ha) held in the name of NovaCopper US Inc., a wholly owned subsidiary of Trilogy.